-@brief Set the brief documentation of the object.

-@param Document a parameter of a function.

-@return Document the return value of a function.

-@author Set the author of a function.

-@version Set the version of an object.

-'''

-@see Create a cross reference to an other function, struct,...
+@brief Set the brief documentation of the object. @param Document a parameter of a function. @return Document the return value of a function. @author Set the author of a function. @version Set the version of an object. @see Create a cross reference to an other function, struct,

-'''

-Alternatively, the commands can start with a \ instead of the @ character.
+Alternatively, the commands can start with a \setminus instead of the @ character.
 All lines not beginning with a doxygen-command are extracted as normal documentation text.
 Normal C comments are not recognized by doxygen.

 Additionally, HTML tags or \LaTeX -style formulas can be used in the documentation.
-A \LaTeX -fermula is enclosed by f or f and f in order to create an in-line or a separated formula.
+A \LaTeX -f formula is enclosed by $\ f$ or $\ f$ and $\ f$ in order to create an in-line or a separated formula.
 If the outputs are HTML files the \LaTeX -formulas are rendered and included as images.
-On the other hand, if the output is a \LaTeX -fermulas are converted to the corresponding \LaTeX -commands.
+On the other hand, if the output is a \LaTeX -document the basic HTML tags are converted to the corresponding \LaTeX -commands.